TCD’s 2013 Farmers Market Guide

 6th St. and Howard Ave. on Milwaukee’s South Side (across from the Water Tower) .
 Saturdays, 1 p.m. – 5 p.m., June 15 – October 12 (Grand Opening is July 6th) .
 Located on Milwaukee’s Green Corridor, this market transforms an underutilized stretch of land into a beautiful, environmentally-friendly community asset.
 Along the brick-paved farmer’s market are community garden plots, a public composting area, a rainwater harvested stream and more developments to come.
 Anchor vendors include Growing Power and Apple Holler.
 Fitness offerings will be featured this summer from Noon – 1 and other entertainment and education will be offered.

 Germantown Farmers Market

-Germantown Center Mall; Life Church parking lot, W164N11325 Squire Dr., Germantown (corner of Mequon Rd. and Squire Dr.)
+Germantown Center Mall, Life Church parking lot, corner of Mequon Road and Squire Drive, Germantown

 Offers fresh fruits, vegetables, and eggs.

 Twin City Plaza Lot; 1720 Wisconsin Ave., Grafton